Richardinho/blog-posts/kara-erickson-review.md

     }
   }
 ```

-An extra check is needed that `this.input` exists before attempting to use it.
-This check is not needed when using the CFC in a TD form, but is when used in a Reactive form.
+This differs from Kara's example in that an extra check is needed that `this.input` exists before attempting to use it.
+This check is needed when the CFC is used in a Reactive form, but not when used in a Template Driven form.

-// I should investigate this
+/////////
 `registerOnChange()` is called by the forms API to pass a callback to our code which we must call whenever there is some change within our component.

 In Kara's example, the callback is saved as a property of the component and then called within the template statement that is assigned to the input event of our input element